Parmenion

 Parmenion (also Parmenio; Παρμενίων; c.
-400 - 330 BC), son of Philotas, was a Macedonian general in the service of Philip II of Macedon and Alexander the Great.
+400 - 330 BC) was a Macedonian general in the service of Philip II of Macedon and Alexander the Great.
 A nobleman, Parmenion rose to become Philip's chief military lieutenant and Alexander's strategos (military general).
 He was assassinated after his son Philotas was convicted on a charge of treason.
 His siblings Asander and Agathon would also become prominent members of Alexander's Macedonia.

 Military service to Philip II

 During the reign of Philip II, Parmenion achieved a great victory over the Illyrians in 356 BC.
 Ten years later, Parmenion destroyed the southern Thessalian town of Halos.
 He was one of the Macedonian delegates appointed to conclude peace with Athens in 346 BC, and was sent with an army to oversee Macedonian influence in Euboea in 342 BC.

-In 336 BC, Phillip II sent Parmenion, with Amyntas, Andromenes and Attalus, and an army of 10,000 men into Anatolia to make preparations to free the Greeks living on the western coast and islands from Persian rule.
+In 336 BC, Philip II sent Parmenion, with Amyntas, Andromenes and Attalus, and an army of 10,000 men into Anatolia to make preparations to free the Greeks living on the western coast and islands from Persian rule.
 At first, all went well.
 The Greek cities on the western coast of Anatolia revolted until the news arrived that Philip had been murdered and had been succeeded by his young son Alexander.
 The Macedonians were demoralized by Philip's death and were subsequently defeated near Magnesia by the Persians under the command of the mercenary Memnon of Rhodes.